suhailML/611FinalProject/README.md

 Bank
 BankSettings

 The Bank is the main object of the program, which holds reference to all information in the system.
-BankSettings holds variables specific
+BankSettings holds variables specific to the bank.

-BankRequestManager
+BankRequestManager - Uses Singleton design pattern.
+Handles all requests from the GUI

 ### User

 User

-UserFactory

 Customer
 Employee

+User is an abstract superclass, with subclasses Customer and Employee.
+Customer has access to all its accounts and loans, and employee has access to everything in the database.

 ### Accounts

 BankAccount

-BankAccountFactory

-SavingsAccount extends BankAccount
+SavingsAccount

-CheckingAccount extends BankAccount
+CheckingAccount

+BankAccount is an abstract superclass, with subclasses SavingsAccount and CheckingAccount.

 TransactionHistory

+TransactionHistory is held by the BankAccount object, which stores all transactions for that account.

 ### Transactions

-Loan

-LoanFactory

-Deposit extends Transaction
+Loan - an object holding the information for a loan

 Transaction
+Deposit
+Transfer
+Withdraw

+Transaction is an abstract superclass, with subclasses Deposit, Transfer, and Withdraw.
+Holds all relevant information for each transaction.

+Transferable interface - classes that implement this interface provide the *boolean send(double money)*, *boolean receive(double money)*, and *String getName()* methods that allow for the transfer of money to and from the object.

+### Factories

+UserFactory
+BankAccountFactory
 TransactionFactory

-Transfer extends Transaction

-Withdraw extends Transaction

-Transferable interface - classes that implement this interface provide the *boolean send(double money)*, *boolean receive(double money)*, and *String getName()* methods that allow for the transfer of money to and from the object.
+LoanFactory

+Factory Design Patterns for Users, BankAccounts, Transactions, and Loans.
+Methods for creating objects from both the GUI and the database.

 ### UI Forms
 AccountForm - open an account for the user